Long Island/NYC Fishing

 Access for Anglers with Disabilities

-Read about accessible fishing piers, platforms and launches that provide access to waters in the Long Island / New York City area.
+Find accessible fishing piers, platforms and launches that provide access to waters in the Long Island and New York City area.

 New York City

-While NYC has abundant saltwater fishing opportunities, there are also scattered ponds across all five boroughs that offer quality fishing as well.
-All ponds within NYC Parks have catch and release fishing regulations on all species, resulting in great fishing with the opportunity to catch a lunker bass.
-Make sure to bring a camera to capture the memory!
+There are scattered ponds and lakes across the five boroughs that offer quality freshwater fishing in addition to the abundant saltwater fishing opportunities.
+All freshwaters within NYC Parks have catch and release fishing regulations, resulting in great fishing with the opportunity to catch a lunker bass.

 - Baisley Pond